JohnBlue-git/CMakeGoogleTest/README.md

 This setup assumes you're using CMake version 3.14 or higher and that you have Google Test available online.
 Adjust the paths and versions according to your needs.

+若 found gtest
+Found GTest: /opt/conda/lib/cmake/GTest/GTestConfig.cmake (found version "1.11.0")

+若fetch

 ??? 需要 sudo make install

+but because gtest have to be installed in /usr/..., we have to "sudo make install" to let get sufficient permission

 -- Installing: /usr/local/include/gtest/internal/custom/gtest.h
 -- Installing: /usr/local/include/gtest/internal/custom/gtest-printers.h